AndreMikulec/base/readme.md

 If so, inform one about it.
 Email to Andre_Mikulec@Homail.com.
 One then should then run the AppVeyor build to create the new release/point_releases.

+## Other: Official Version of R

-If one may want the official version of R for windows, then one may go here: https://github.com/rwinlib/base
+If one may want the official version of R for windows, then one may go to any one of here: https://cran.r-project.org/bin/windows/base/, https://ftp.opencpu.org/current/, or https://github.com/rwinlib/base/releases.

-## Differences
+## Differences From the Official Version of R

+### Debugging Symbols

 Differences from the official version of R for windows https://github.com/rwinlib/base follow: